-Standing directly in front of the marker (the rock) claiming to be the site where the battle took place, this area could not have been the "broad flat meadow area" described in the accounts, nor would it accommodate 50 animals and 16 or so men.
+Standing directly in front of the marker (the rock) claiming to be the site where the battle took place, this area could not have been the "broad flat meadow area" described in the accounts, nor would it accommodate 53 tired and thursty animals and 12 or so men.
 And there are no "knolls" essential to the story either, as I will explain.

-Exactly one mile down the canyon east of the rock monument, (Location of the monument is over the far ridge above my right hand), is the knoll from the three men saw Creer and alerted the posse that they had spotted the Indians just around the opposite side of the knoll from where I am sitting and to the left of me.
-From here I could see the battle site on my left side and the advancing posse from my right.
+In this photo I am on top of a knoll exactly one mile down the canyon east of the rock monument, (Location of the monument is over the far ridge above my right hand), this is the knoll from which the three men saw Creer and alerted the posse that they had spotted the Indians just around the opposite side of the knoll to the left from where I am sitting.
+From here I could see the battle site on my left side and an advancing posse from my right.

 This is the actual site where the battle took place.
-All of the stories elements are here.
-From the knoll, upon which I am standing, I am pointing to the large flat meadow area where Chief Mountain, the cattle, and his men were.
-I am pointing directly at the thicket where Mountain and his men made their escape, and one white man was killed.
+All of the elements in the stories are here.
+From the knoll, upon which I am standing, I am pointing to the large flat meadow area where warrior Mountain, the cattle, and his men were.
+I am pointing directly at the thicket where Mountain and his men made their escape and one white man was killed.
 Creer and his men where here on the knoll where I am standing, and where Dimick was shot.
-The knoll in the distance, just at the end the row of trees is where Chief Mountain was allegedly wounded by Creer.
-A distance of 250 yards, not the "800 yards" as told by one account.
+Looking at the knoll in the distance, just at the end the row of trees is where Mountain was allegedly wounded by Creer.
+A distance of 250 yards, not the "800 yards" as told in one account.
 We are looking east in this photo, and the second far distant knoll is where the Diamond Fork River and Little Diamond Creek converge.

-When Chief Mountain was allegedly wounded, the Indians where seen escaping to the south side of the knoll and headed north up the canyon toward the reservation.
+When warrior Mountain was allegedly wounded, the Indians where seen escaping to the south side of the knoll and then headed north up the canyon toward Timpanogos Mountain and on through Strawberry to the reservation.
 The three "young mad-caps" road after them into the thicket and more gun fire was heard, two retreated, and then silence.
 When Creer and the others arrived at the gruesome scene a total of four Timpanogos lay dead in the thicket.
 Edmonson, however, was no where to be found.
 It wasn't until the following day when a search party from Springville discovered his body about three quarters of a mile north of where the battle took place.
 He had been stripped of his shirt, shot twice through the heart at point blank, scalped, and his missing right hand severed from his wrist.

 The posse arrived back in Springville about 3:am the next day, and the town came out to greet them.
 They were heralded as heroes.
-It was recorded in Springville history that it was Black Hawk that was shot during the battle.
+It was recorded in Springville history that it was Antonga Black Hawk that was shot during the battle.
 It was bragged that Creer had shot him with a rifle at a distance of 800 yards.
 Of coarse none of this was true.
-It was Chief Mountain, the brother of Chief Black Hawk, who was allegedly wounded.
-Just a week or or so prior to this battle, Black Hawk had received a gun shot wound to the stomach while in battle at Gravely Ford, he was not present here at Diamond Fork. (see Gravely Ford story here)
+It was Mountain, a friend of Chief Black Hawk.
+Black Hawk wasn't even there, he was most likely mourning the death of his father Sanpitch that occured just days before.

-If we return to the site again and survey the distances, we soon discover that 800 yards is a very long distance to hit a target even for an expert marksman.
-David, our surveyor, measured 800 yards with his instrument, and a man at 800 yards away would appear to be about a half inch tall in a rifle's sight with the naked eye.
+If we return to the site again and survey the distances, we discover that 800 yards is a very long distance to hit a target even for an expert marksman.
+David, our surveyor, measured 800 yards with his surveying instrument, and a man at 800 yards away would appear to be about a half inch tall in a rifle's sight with the naked eye.
 Today's high powered rifles with high powered scopes can hit a target at that distance, but with with difficulty, according to our expert marksman.
-We are talking over a hundred and thirty years ago, and while long rifles were accurate for around 300 yards, hitting a man on a horse at 800 yards would be all but impossible.
+We are talking over a hundred and thirty years ago, and while long rifles were accurate for around 300 yards, some say more, hitting a man on a horse at 800 yards would be a lucky shot.

 We're confident that we have found the exact site where the battle occurred.
-All of the elements essential to the story of the Diamond Battle work out perfectly in this location.
-The two knolls, the wide open flat area, the stream to water 70 animals, the escape route to the south, the thicket where Edmundson and four Timpanogos died, and the tree where Dimmick lay dying.
+All of the elements essential to the story of the Diamond Battle work out perfectly in this location and coincide with written accounts.
+The two knolls, the wide open flat area, the stream to water 53 animals, the escape route to the south, the thicket where Edmundson and four Timpanogos died, and the tree where Dimmick lay mortally wounded.
 All of the elements as described by firsthand accounts come together at this location.
 The second monument marking the location of the battle is located one mile east of the site, or where the road begins westerly to Little Diamond.
-It also should be noted that the cottonwood trees in the thicket area are well over a hundred years old and we had no problem agreeing that they could have been there at the time.
-The tree where Dimmick lay dying is an old Juniper tree, and again there is little doubt it was the tree depicted in the stories.
+It also should be noted that the cottonwood trees in the thicket area are well over a hundred years old and we had no problem agreeing that they might have been there at the time.
+The tree where Dimmick lay dying is an old Juniper tree, and again there was little doubt it was the tree depicted in the stories.

-Source material: Indian Depredations in Utah by Peter Gottfredson; Utah's Black Hawk War by John Alton Peterson.
+Source material: Indian Depredations in Utah by Peter Gottfredson; Timpanogos Nation; Utah's Black Hawk War by John Alton Peterson.
 Family photos courtesy of Franklin Nielsen.

 June 25, 2008